sebv/node-wd-sync/doc/COFFEE-DOC.md

 ```

-## usage (coffeescript)
+## usage

-When creating a new browser with remote, an extra mode option need to be
+When creating a new browser with remote, an extra 'mode' option need to be
 passed.

 All the methods from [wd](http://github.com/admc/wd) are available.
 The element retrieval